JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 	- Ubuntu 5.3.0-51.44~18.04.2-generic
 	- 64 bit

-Now we need to get a copy of the system map, best way to get it is directly from the Ubuntu repository:
+Now we need to get a copy of the system map.
+The best way to get it is directly from the Ubuntu repository:

 [kernel-image-5.3.0-51-generic-di\_5.3.0-51.44~18.04.2\_amd64.udeb](http://archive.ubuntu.com/ubuntu/pool/main/l/linux-hwe/kernel-image-5.3.0-51-generic-di_5.3.0-51.44~18.04.2_amd64.udeb)